mountain toatoa of the subalpine scrub and forest edge

 - Not Threatened

 It has made its home at the edge of the world.
-Its flattened branches are a reminder of the strange and wonderful adaptations that evolution has produced.
+Flattened branches are reminder of strange and wonderful adaptations evolution has produced.
 The toatoa is one of them.
+None significant threats exist.
+Species is common and widespread in South Island high country.
+Localised threats include habitat loss from land development.
+Browsing by introduced mammals like goats and deer.
+Climate change reducing alpine habitat.
+Classified as Not Threatened.
+Healthy populations throughout range.